 Student Bodies in Manipal

-The soul of college life is the fraternities on the campus – the clubs that become a surrogate family for a student, helping him grow and explore latent talents in fields other than academics.
+The soul of college life is the fraternities on campus—the clubs that become a surrogate family for students, helping them grow and explore latent talents in fields other than academics.

-Manipal University has a strong tradition of student bodies and clubs that attract students from all disciplines, cutting across colleges, courses, and nationalities.
-It is one of the features that imbue Manipal with a singular charm, a unique advantage over others.
-There are technical clubs for the academically inclined; there are cultural clubs that give a student the opportunity to dabble in the fine arts, music, dance, theatre – everything that feeds the mind and spirit.
+Manipal Academy of Higher Education has a deep-seated culture of student bodies and clubs that attract students from all disciplines, cutting across colleges, courses, and nationalities.
+It is one of the features that imbues Manipal with a singular charm, a unique advantage over others.
+There are technical clubs for the academically inclined; there are cultural clubs that give a student the opportunity to dabble in the fine arts, music, dance, theatre—everything that feeds the mind and spirit.

 - Student Council